 Make every effort to write your research proposals toward a general scientific audience; avoid field-specific jargon and undefined abbreviations.
-The proposal will be reviewed by a panel of investigators who have experience in designing successful, high quality research projects, but may not have your specific expertise.
+Every attempt will be made to find proposal

 1. Face page.
-Specify the title of the proposal, principal investigators and affiliation, collaborator(s) and affiliation, where work will be performed, and the total budget.
-Department / School support must be indicated by completion of all signatures on the face page(s) for each investigator involved.
-As submission will be electronic only, facsimile or electronic signatures are appropriate.
+Specify the title of the proposal, principal investigators and their affiliation, collaborator(s) and affiliation, where work will be performed, and the total budget.
+Department / School support must be indicated by completion of all signatures on the face page(s).
+As submission will be electronic, electronic signatures are appropriate.